openshift-cs/okd.io/docs/okd_tech_docs/modifying_okd.md

     FROM registry.ci.openshift.org/origin/4.10:base
 ```

 !!!Note
-    To original and replacement image may change as golang version and release requirements change.
+    The original and replacement image may change as golang version and release requirements change.

 !!!Question
     Is there a way to find the correct base image for an OKD release?

 The original images are unavailable to the public.
 There is an effort to update the Dockerfiles with publically available images.

-### Example Scenario:
+### Example Scenario

 - Modify console-operator to have a link to the community site **okd.io** instead of **docs.okd.io**
 - add to pre-existing cluster